AhmedAbdAlkreem/Connected_Component_Labeling/README.md

 3) Using open-CV library.
 4) Call connected_component from cv2.
 5) Detect all shapes from the image.
-6) Detect all number from sudokue image.
+6) Detect all number from sudoku image.
 7) Deal with noise from the image to detect object only.

-Before this will be able to detect all object from the image without noise and I hope to add more details in connected component labeling about you know.
+Before this you will be able to detect all object from the image without noise and I hope to add more details in connected component labeling about you know.